Volumetrics-io/documentation/source/docs/mr-app.md

 # &lt;mr-app&gt;

-The `<mr-app>` component serves as the foundational building block of an application using mrjs.
+The `<mr-app>` component serves as the foundational building block of an application using MRjs.

 - It initializes the core functionalities like the render loop, physics engine, and other core features such as lighting and controllers/hand-tracking.
 - It acts as the primary container for the entire application.
 All other custom elements, like for example `<mr-panel>`, `<mr-div>`, `<mr-img>`, or `<mr-button>`, should be nested within this root component to ensure they function correctly.